 - Defer tax payments by paying into retirement funds

-If you’re looking for ways to increase your business’s cash flow through business financing like a business line of credit, business credit cards, or a business loan, Nav can help you find the right financing for your business today.
+If you’re looking for ways to increase your business’s cash flow through business financing like a business line of credit, business credit cards, or small business loans, Nav can help you find the right financing for your business today.
 See your best recommendations with Nav today.

 Have at it!
 We'd love to hear from you and encourage a lively discussion among our users.
 Please help us keep our site clean and protect yourself.
 Refrain from posting overtly promotional content, and avoid disclosing personal information such as bank account or phone numbers.